-Trump vs Fauci: President and doctor spar over unproven drug
+Trump vs Fauci: President's gut sense collides with science

 "The information that you're referring to specifically is anecdotal," Fauci added firmly.
 "It was not done in a controlled clinical trial, so you really can't make any definitive statement about it."

+Hydroxychloroquine and a similar drug — chloroquine — are sold around the world under a variety of brand and generic names.
+They can be prescribed off-label by doctors in the United States.
+They may interfere with the coronavirus being able to enter cells, and some scientists have reported possible encouraging signs in test-tube and other small studies.

-He went on to explain that the Food and Drug Administration is looking for a way to make the drug available to patients for emergency use, but in a manner that gives the government data about whether it's safe and effective.
+Fauci on Friday went on to explain that the Food and Drug Administration is looking for a way to make the drug available for emergency use, but in a manner that gives the government data about whether it's safe and effective.
 Fauci is director of the National Institute of Allergy and Infectious Diseases at NIH and in more than 30 years has handled HIV, SARS, MERS, Ebola and now the new coronavirus.

 Currently, there is no medicine specifically approved for treating COVID-19.